pivotal/docs-tap/namespace-provisioner/customize-installation.hbs.md

    - `additional_sources` is an array of Git repository locations that contain Platform Operator templated resources to create in the provisioned namespaces, in addition to the default resources.
 The format of the Git repository locations should follow the "fetch" section of the [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification, and only the Git type fetch is supported.
    - `additional_sources[].git` entry can include a secretRef specified for providing authentication details for connecting to a private Git repository.
 For more information, see [Git Authentication for Private repository](use-case3.hbs.md#git-private).
 The following parameters are available:

      - `name`: The name of the secret to be imported and used as valuesFrom in kapp.
-     - `namespace`: namespace where the secret exists.
+     - `namespace`: The namespace where the secret exists.
      - `create_export`:  A Boolean flag that controls the creation of a SecretExport resource in the namespace.
 The default value is false.
 If the secret is already exported, make sure it is exported to the `tap-namespace-provisioning` namespace.
-     - `path` (**Optional**) must start with the prefix `_ytt_lib/`.The Namespace Provisioner mounts all the additional sources as a [ytt library](https://carvel.dev/ytt/docs/v0.44.0/lang-ref-ytt-library/#what-is-a-library) so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
+     - `path`: (**Optional**) This must start with the prefix `_ytt_lib/`.
+Namespace Provisioner mounts all the additional sources as a [ytt library](https://carvel.dev/ytt/docs/v0.44.0/lang-ref-ytt-library/#what-is-a-library) so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
 The path after the `_ytt_lib`  prefix can be any string value, and must be unique across all additional sources.
 If you do not provide a `path`, Namespace Provisioner generates a `path` using `url` and `subPath`.

   If the additional sources contain a resource that is scoped to a specific namespace, it will be created in that namespace with a modified name that includes the developer namespace name.
   For example, the resource name will be "{resource name}-{developer namespace name}".

-  In the case where the additional sources include resources without any specified namespaces, and these resources are not cluster-scoped, the Namespace Provisioner will create those resources in all the namespaces it manages.
-However, if the resource is cluster-scoped, only a single instance of the resource will be created.
+  If the additional sources include resources without any specified namespaces, and these resources are not cluster-scoped, Namespace Provisioner creates those resources in all the namespaces it manages.
+However, if the resource is cluster-scoped, only a single instance of the resource is created.

 Sample TAP values configuration: